JaniecMichal/toDO-list-react/README.md

 ![ToDO List by {Imperator}](https://github.com/JaniecMichal/toDO-list-react/blob/master/src/App/images/OpenGraphImage.png?raw=true)

 This is my first web app made during YouCode frontend course.
-This app it is simply ToDO list.
+This app it is ToDO list in React.js.
+App state is storing in store provided by Redux.
+Tasks storing in localStorage for now is unavaiable.

 Demo --> [ToDO List by {Imperator}](https://janiecmichal.github.io/toDO-list-react/)